-pakora recipe – this is a simple and basic recipe to make pakoras. no vegetables are used in this recipe but only basic ingredients.
+pakora recipe – this is a simple, easy and basic recipe to make pakoras. no vegetables are used in this recipe but only basic ingredients.

-this is kind of a basic recipe which can be adapted to make pakoras where finely chopped or shredded vegetables like cabbage, zucchini, spring onion, spinach or methi (fenugreek leaves) can be added.
+this is kind of a basic pakora recipe which can be adapted to make pakoras where finely chopped or shredded vegetables like cabbage, zucchini, spring onion, spinach or methi (fenugreek leaves) can be added. you can also use mix of these shredded vegetables to make the pakoda.

 for religious fasting days, the fasting flours like buckwheat flour or water chestnut flour etc are replaced with gram flour to make the pakoras.